flame-engine/flame/doc/bgm.md

 To manually pause and resume background music you can use the `pause` and `resume` functions.

-`Flame.bgm` automatically handles pausing and resuming the currently playing background music track.
+`FlameAudio.bgm` automatically handles pausing and resuming the currently playing background music track.
 Manually `pausing` prevents the app/game from auto-resuming when focus is given back to the app/game.